Claude Code Plugins

 IMPORTANT:

-• Store result in CLAUDE_SESSIONS variable for use in Step 4.5
+• Store Claude data in CLAUDE_SESSIONS variable

 Step 4: Analyze Activity and Identify Key Themes